Project Overview

 Are the prices easy to read and understand on highway signs?

 Yes.
-Each express lanes highway sign will show the current pricing for a specific segment in advance of the entrance point for that particular segment.
+Each express lanes highway sign shows the current pricing for a specific segment in advance of the entrance point for that particular segment.
 Identifiable HOV3+ vehicles with an NC Quick Pass can use the express lanes for free.

 Pricing